Patty collects recipes and gadgets from the past and is particularly interested in early American history and all Indigenous Peoples.

 - 1/4 tsp cayenne pepper or red ground pepper

-- 3 Tbsp Virginia peanuts, chopped mixed with and 2 whole green onions, trimmed and sliced thin.
+- 3 tbsp Virginia peanuts, chopped and mixed, and 2 whole green onions, trimmed and sliced thin.
 Save a bit of this mix for the garnish on top of the noodles.

 - Pour the sesame oil into the bowl of warm noodles and toss gently to flavor the pasta.